didarulcseiubat17/Shop-Management-System/README.md

 MD5 hash + salt are used to store password.

-## Usage
-* Specify connection string or move database file to folder with exe file
-* Compile

 ## Used packages and libs:
 * Entity Framework 6.0
 * FluentValidation 7.5.2 - https://github.com/JeremySkinner/FluentValidation